oracle/oci-typescript-sdk/lib/psql/README.md

-# OCI NodeJS client for Psql Service
+# OCI Node.js client for Psql Service

 This module enables you to write code to manage resources for Psql Service.